 Len and Joy live in an apartment on the Thames Embankment and despite their glamour world jobs, they are presented as believable human beings.
 Fashion model Joy mothers her children, makes her own clothes and goes to bed in a simple, shapeless cotton nightshirt.

 Len, her backstage husband is hardworking and a good father who catches buses and tube trains and enjoys a beer with the boys.

 All The Right Noises is part of a wave of British films which used the subject matter to explore masculinity in crisis and the cultural chasm between the generations.

-Starring Tom Bell (The L-Shaped Room) and Olivia Hussey, fresh from her lead role in Romeo and Juliet (1968), the film was directed by Gerry O’Hara, who would go on to direct episodes of The Professionals and Press Gang for TV, and the highly successful Joan Collins drama, The Bitch (1979).
+The film was directed by Gerry O’Hara (he also wrote the script), who would go on to direct episodes of The Professionals and Press Gang for TV, and the highly successful Joan Collins drama, The Bitch (1979).

 The film was made in 1969 at the height of Swinging London fever on the big screen, but despite the vivid colour schemes on display, it is definitely a child of the British New Wave of cinema.